ryuudotgg/forge/contributing/DEVELOPMENT.md

 For debugging applications:

-1. Start the development server with `bun run dev`
+1. Start the development server with `pnpm dev`
 2. Use your browser's dev tools for frontend debugging
 3. Add `console.log()` statements for quick debugging (remove before committing)